hashgraph/hedera-cli/README.md

 Account creation can be done in multiple ways.

 Simple Key
-1) Creating an account using new recovery words and keypair.
+1) Creating an account using new recovery words and keypair (safest).
 2) Creating an account using operator's keypair.
-3) Creating an account using any public key.
+3) Creating an account using any public key. (not yet supported)

 MultiSig account creation (not yet supported)